eggs-benny/CV/README.md

 - Working in house to manage the advertising and brand output of UK's most disruptive telecoms brand, which gave me a wider sense of how a start-up turned medium-sized business operates.
 - Worked alongside product managers to brief and build updates to the giffgaff website.
-- Lead the brand’s biggest annual activation including delivery of film, content & events.
+- Lead the brand’s biggest [annual activation](https://www.youtube.com/watch?v=jYaifaLkxkw), including delivery of film, content & events.

 ## EDUCATION

 #### University of Nottingham (September 2006 - June 2009)
 - 2:1 BSc Psychology(Hons)
-- Relevant modules in stats & the behaviour of user experience
+- Relevant modules in stats & the behaviour of user experience.
 - Final-year dissertations & projects on nascent (at the time) internet memes, and prediction of behaviour.

 ## Hobbies & Life Skills
-- :running_man: Marathons, half-marathons, trails, Park Run, and even a 1000km in-a-year challenge in 2021
+- :running_man: Marathons, half-marathons, trails, Park Run, and even a 1000km in-a-year challenge in 2021.
-- :microphone: During Covid I hosted daily Instagram Live video quizzes, keeing colleagues & pals in touch and entertained
+- :microphone: During Covid I hosted daily Instagram Live video quizzes, keeing colleagues & pals in touch and entertained.
-- :deciduous_tree: Nature & the outdoors, walking & hiking, a (very) amateur birder
+- :deciduous_tree: Nature & the outdoors, walking & hiking, a (very) amateur birder.
-- :koala: Recently returned to the UK following 4 years working & living in Melbourne, Australia
+- :koala: Recently returned to the UK following 4 years working & living in Melbourne, Australia.
-- :fr: French speaker and general francophile - I'm even getting married in France this year
+- :fr: French speaker and general francophile - I'm even getting married in France this year.
-- :game_die: Both board & video gamer, especially strategy games
+- :game_die: Both board & video gamer, especially strategy games.
-- :garlic: Making and eating slow food, especially fermenting, pickling and baking
+- :garlic: Making and eating slow food, especially fermenting, pickling and baking.

 ## REFERENCES
 Angus Pearce, Business Director, Ogilvy (Melbourne)<br>